esolace88/Azure-Projects/Kubernetes-CICD/README.md

 Welcome to my Kubernetes CI/CD Project!
 This project's focus is to build a full CI/CD environment leveraging Jenkins and Kubernetes to automate deployments.
 In this Directory, you will see a step-by-step process on how to configure your environment.
 However, we will be using the following repo for actual code, to simplify code execution.
 [GitHub Repo](https://github.com/esolace88/AzureProjects-Kubernetes-CICD.git)

+**To view a quick demo of the completed product see the vide in the DEMO folder**

 ## Getting Started

 To get started, you will need a GitHub account, Docker Account, and Azure account.
 In this demo, we will be rapidly deploying applications via Jenkins, Docker, and Kubernetes.